RussianPanda95/russianpanda95.github.io/_posts/2024-01-15-Atomic-Stealer-AMOS.md

 ## Conclusion

-Besides encrypted strings, the new version appears to avoid writing the ZIP archive of collected data to the disk, and it no longer contains hardcoded VM strings.
-The latest version of AMOS is designed to leave as few traces as possible on the infected machines.
+Besides encrypted strings, the new version appears to perform additional enumeration on the infected machine and, from what I could tell, the ZIP archive is not written to the disk anymore.
+The latest version of AMOS is definitely designed to leave as few traces as possible on the infected machines.
 There is also a typo in one of the wallet addresses in the new version for some reason **acmacodkjbdgmoleeebolmdjonilkdbch** , which is supposed to be **acmacodkjbdgmoleebolmdjonilkdbch**.

 I would like to extend my thanks to [Edward Crowder](https://www.linkedin.com/in/edward-c-61765a11b/) for his assistance with MacOS questions and to [@cod3nym](https://twitter.com/cod3nym) for the help in implementing the Python decryption function.